 practice report, added 05/18/2015

-MANAGEMENT OF GENERAL EDUCATIONAL
+MANAGEMENT OF GENERAL EDUCATION

-AN EDUCATIONAL INSTITUTION AS A PROBLEM OF PEDAGOGICAL
+EDUCATIONAL INSTITUTION AS A PROBLEM OF PEDAGOGICAL

 EDUCATION AND PRACTICE